The Dangerous Attraction of Powerful Men

 What about Salinger?

 This story will unfold over time.
-JD Salinger, the son of a Rabbi, and one of the greatest writers of his generation was obviously a controlling fellow.
+JD Salinger, grandson of a Rabbi, and one of the greatest writers of his generation was obviously a controlling fellow.
 He controlled access and, according to Maynard, was controlling in his love.
 He is not the first or last artist to retreat to his own peculiar world – Aleksandr Solzhenitsyn is another contemporary example.

 But there’s a pattern here that feels familiar.
 Salinger was a man who celebrated youth, but he may have exploited it as well.
 He was a man who apparently knew the effect of his greatness on young women – with Maynard’s story reportedly being one of many.
 Salinger was an iconic recluse.
 But, that does not mean he was an iconic personage.